Best Taylor Acoustic Guitar (Our Top Pick)

 We'll try to convey as much of that from our own experience as possible, and avoid just rehashing feature lists.

-Best Taylor Guitars (comparison)
+Best Taylor Guitars for the Money (comparison section)

 We've added comparison buttons for checking pricing and basic specs.
 You can compare up to four items at one time.